 Once we know more about your current situation the strategies of negative gearing, capital gains, cash yields, renovations and revaluations will be explained in detail to you.
 A video series is in production to help you with this too.
 Unlike the property tutors you hear advertised on the radio/TV, we give this advice to you and our clients for free… we know it’s in our clients’ best interests to have all of this information available.

-This is a hard question to answer, but it’s best to think about your most important end-goal.
+There are a hard questions to answer, but it’s best to think about your most important end-goal.
 Investors generally struggle with one of two things.
 Either, not enough income to borrow more money, or not enough of a deposit to buy an investment property.
 If you think you’ll be limited by your income, live in the property with the lower rental appraisal.
 If you think you’ll be limited by equity, live in the property with the higher valuation.

 This makes sense because of the LVR limits imposed by the reserve bank on the big four Banks in New Zealand (ASB, BNZ, Westpac, ANZ).
 If you’re living in your most expensive property, you’ll be able to borrow up to 80% of its value.
 If you’re renting it out, you’ll only be able to borrow 60% of it’s value.
 Your goal should be to know which situation is going to work best for you before you start shopping for your next property.